What Are the Dangers of Self-Diagnosis Via the Internet?

-With the rise of the health care cost globally, an increased number of patients now look for cheaper alternatives online to help cope with their hefty medical bills.
-Not surprisingly, they often go for Dr. Google to self-diagnose everything from a simple headache to cancer.
+With the rise in health care cost, most people now look for cheaper alternatives online to help cope with their hefty medical bills.
+Not surprisingly, they often use Dr. Google to self-diagnose everything from a simple headache to cancer.
 And, shockingly, some even buy "cure for all" type health products from manufacturers they've never known.

 I'll not be surprised if you say that you have also used Dr. Google to self-diagnose your condition.
 But, believe me or not, self-diagnosis via internet is as dangerous as misleading.
 Accordingly, in this hub, I would like to discuss why online self-diagnosis is risky and why you shouldn't try it.